Origins of Australian rules football: Indigenous link theories

 Some historians, including Martin Flanagan, Jim Poulter and Col Hutchinson postulate that Tom Wills, who was the son of a politician and a squatter and was educated at Rugby School in England in the 1850s could have been inspired by indigenous Australian pastimes involving possum skin "ball" games (sometimes collectively labeled "Marn Grook").

 Anecdotal evidence of such pastimes appears in the 1878 book, The Aborigines of Victoria, in which Robert Brough Smyth relates that William Thomas, a Protector of Aborigines in Victoria, had witnessed Wurundjeri Aboriginal people east of Melbourne playing a "foot ball" game in 1841.
 The account appears to fit the general description of the traditional game of Marn Grook.
 This appears to be the earliest record of Europeans observing such pastimes.
 William Blandowski's 1857 sketch of indigenous Australians in Merbein clearly depicts children playing a form of "foot ball".
-Further research has established that this may have been a separate game (possibly Woggabaliri).
 Written record of such traditional pastimes is otherwise scant and as there is no known record of these pastimes in traditional Indigenous Australian art it is not possible to trace its history further.

 James Dawson, in his 1881 book titled Australian Aborigines, described a game, which he referred to as 'football', where the players of two teams kick around a ball made of possum fur.

 In the appendix of Dawson's book, he lists the word Min'gorm for the game in the Aboriginal language Chaap Wuurong. of the Djab Wurrung people.

 The Marn Grook connection is argued as follows.
 Wills arrived in Victoria's western district in 1842.
 As the only white child in the district, it is said that he was fluent in the local dialect and frequently played with local Aboriginal children on his father's property, Lexington, outside of the town of Moyston.
 This story has been passed down through the generations of his family.
 The tribe was one that is believed to have played marngrook.
 However the relationship of the Wills family with local Djabwurrung people is well documented.

 Jim Poulter has argued that there was a direct link between the Australian rules football and sports played by some members of the indigenous Australian population.
 Poulter argues that Tom Wills had knowledge of Aboriginal oral traditions and language.
 However, when the rules of Australian rules football were codified, the status of Aboriginal culture in Australia was such that Wills may have been disadvantaged had he mentioned any connection, and as such "had no reason to mention this in discussions".

 Col Hutchinson, former historian for the AFL wrote in support of the theory postulated by Flanagan, and his account appears on an official AFL memorial to Tom Wills in Moyston erected in 1998.

 Gillian Hibbins in the AFL's official account of the game's history published in 2008 for the game's 150th celebrations sternly rejects the theory: